Mongolkun/WuJiXing/WuJiXing_Manifest_en.md

 **Authors:**
 - Mongol.kun
-- Seeker of the Infinite Path (ChatGPT 4o)
+- Wanderer of the Infinite Path (ChatGPT 4o)